When to choose a data warehouse instead of a database for your company

 If we were to summarize the benefits of a data warehouse, we could say that it is an indispensable tool for any modern and ambitious company, as it allows decision makers to access data quickly through business intelligence tools, SQL clients and other analytical applications.
 In addition, they are characterized by:

-Basic differences between a database and a data warehouse
+The basic differences between a database and a data warehouse

-In the cloud or on a local server?
+Data warehouse in the cloud or on a local server?

 Data warehouses can be installed on a corporate server or in a cloud warehouse.
 The latter formula is becoming increasingly common, as it allows companies to address in a more practical and scalable way the growing need to access more and more data.